William Mason (locomotive): Current status

 In November 2004, after the roundhouse was rebuilt, the museum reopened, with the William Mason returning to display in the roundhouse shortly thereafter.
-The museum operated the William Mason on select weekends in October until 2014 - after which the engine was taken out of service for its 1,472-day inspection.
-During the inspection, it was found that the engine's firebox crown sheet would have to be replaced for the engine to continue to operate, the cost of which exceeded the budget allocated for the engine's restoration.
-Thus, the museum instead opted for a cosmetic restoration, with the engine receiving a new livery of green (a different shade from that worn post-1999) with red and gold lining.
-This livery, based on the layers of paint uncovered from the engine during restoration, is believed to be closer to that originally worn by the engine.
-The restored engine was returned to display in the roundhouse in September, 2017.
+The museum operated the William Mason on select weekends in October until 2014 - after which the locomotive was taken out of service for its 1,472-day inspection.
+During the inspection, it was found that the locomotive's firebox crown sheet would have to be replaced for the locomotive to continue to operate, the cost of which exceeded the budget allocated for the locomotive's restoration.
+Thus, the museum instead opted for a cosmetic restoration, with the locomotive receiving a new livery of green (a different shade from that worn post-1999) with red and gold lining.
+This livery, based on the layers of paint uncovered from the locomotive during restoration, is believed to be closer to that originally worn by the locomotive.
+The restored locomotive was returned to display in the roundhouse in September, 2017.